pluginsGLPI/doc/source/carbon/methodology.rst

 Boaviztapi
 ^^^^^^^^^^

-Boaviztapi is a tool produced by Boavizta, an association helping organizations to assess, manage and reduce the environmental impact of their digital in a simple, fast and reliable way.
+Boaviztapi is a tool produced by Boavizta, an association helping organizations to assess, manage and reduce the environmental impact of their digital assets in a simple, fast and reliable way.

-It maintains a tool which calculates impacts of digital assets from its internal database.
 The Carbon plugin sends queries to this tool to get metrics which are locally saved and agregated.

 Usage impacts
 ----------------

-The plugin calculates internally the emissions of C0_2Eq, using carbon intensity of local electricity of each assset.
+The plugin internally calculates the emissions of C0_2Eq, using the carbon intensity of the local electricity supplier of each asset.
 Other impacts are calculated by external tools.

 Greenhouse gas emissions
 ^^^^^^^^^^^^^^^^^^^^^^^^